vai309/docker-swarm-visualizer/README.md

 * Comment much more extensively
 * Create tests and make them work better
 * Make CSS more elastic.
-Currently optimized for 3 nodes on a big screen
+Currently optimized for 3 nodes on a big screen hello my name is vaibhav i live in banglore india if anyone want this repo can take it